The symplectic geometry of the three-body problem: A generalized Poincar e--Birkhoff theorem

-\begin{theorem}[Moreno--van Koert \cite{MvK2}] Suppose that $W$ is a fiber-wise star-shaped domain in the Liouville manifold $(T^*M,\lambda_{can})$, where $M$ is simply connected, orientable and closed, and assume that $\tau:W\to W$ is a Hamiltonian twist map.
-If the Reeb flow on $\partial W$ is strongly index-positive, and if all fixed points of $\tau$ are isolated, then $\tau$ has simple interior periodic points of arbitrarily large period. \end{theorem}
+\begin{thm}[Limoge--Moreno \cite{LM25}, based on Moreno--van Koert \cite{MvK20b}] Suppose that $W$ is a fiber-wise star-shaped domain in the Liouville manifold $(T^*M,\lambda_{can})$, where $M$ is simply connected, orientable and closed, and assume that $\tau:W\to W$ is a $C^0$-Hamiltonian twist map.
+Then $\tau$ has infinitely many periodic points. \end{thm}

-The above also holds for $M=S^2$, as explained in Remark \ref{rk:thmA} (2).
-A difference with \cite{H11} is that in this setup we conclude that periodic points are interior, to the expense of imposing index-positivity.